Shopify/stack_frames/README.md

 ## Usage

-Pre-allocate a buffer to use for capturing the stack stack frames, then re-use that buffer to capture the backtrace multiple times.
+Pre-allocate a buffer to use for capturing stack frames, then re-use that buffer to capture the backtrace multiple times.

 ```ruby